bbenedict/bbenedict/100days.md

 ## day 1

 Linked my github repo to codesandbox.io and started two projects.
 Second project was a react app where I installed style-components to observe the package life cycle using codesandbox.io.
 I see a ton of uses for https://codesandbox.io.

+## day 2

+It's time for my next programmng assignment from [Coursera Machine Learning](https://www.coursera.org/learn/machine-learning).
+"Now you will implement the cost function and gradient for the neural network".
+I completed the cost function today and will tackle the gradient next.
+There is a HUGE difference in the learning between auditing the course versus completing all the programing exercises.
+The course is taught by [Andrew Ng](https://www.andrewng.org/), who is an Adjunct Professor from Stanford.
+He's one of the best teachers I have ever had in the computer science field.
+I can't recommend this course and Professor Ng enough.
+I am also doing all my assignments in MATLAB using [MathWorks](https://www.mathworks.com/), which is another great online development environment.